windhaunting/Machine-Learning-Deep-Learning-Codes-Practice/README.md

-# Machine Learning Codes From Scratch
+# Machine Learning and Deep Learning Practice From Scratch

-Common classifications and regression codes
+Common classifications and regression, and Statistics

-I write them from scratch with Python and Numpy
+Langugage:
+Python

+Library:
+Numpy
+Pytorch